philgebauer/gulp-sass-angular-materials-browsersync-boilerplate/README.md

 # A Boilerplate for projects that include:

-## Gulp, Sass, Angular, Angular Materials, and BrowserSync, Express, and Firebase
+** Gulp, Sass, Angular, Angular Materials, and BrowserSync, Express, and Firebase **

-## The Boilerplate

 ## Getting Started
 ### Installing